-According to a recent report that includes how employees’ opinions about teleworking, video conferencing has great importance to make people feel more involved in their teamwork.
+According to a recent report that includes how employees’ opinions about teleworking, video conferencing has great importance in making people feel more involved in their teamwork.
 Having smooth verbal and visual communication would strengthen the relations between team members.

 Video conferences increase the efficiency of business meetings regardless of having a team or 1-1 meeting.
-As long as video conferencing tools provide inclusive features including screen recording and sharing, document sharing, unlimited participations, broadcasting live events will help improve employees’ happiness and productivity.
+As long as video conferencing tools provide inclusive features including screen recording and sharing, document sharing, unlimited participation, and broadcasting live events will help improve employees’ happiness and productivity.

 Top 7 Free Video Conferencing Solutions